DataDog/cargo-pup/readme.md

 * **Not [clippy](https://github.com/rust-lang/rust-clippy)** - pup isn't interested in code style and common-mistake style linting.
 We already have a great tool for this!
 * **Simple to use** - pup should be easy to drop onto a developer's desktop or into a CI pipeline and work seamlessly as a `cargo` extension
-* **Simple to configure** - in the spirit of similar static analysis tools, pup reads from `pup.ron` dropped into the root of a project
+* **Simple to configure** - in the spirit of similar static analysis tools, pup can read from `pup.ron` or be configured programmatically using the builder interface
 * **Easy to integrate** - TODO - reference that standard for exporting linting syntax.